Home » Sea Turtle Volunteer Programme – Maldives

 Your donation will cover:

-Return domestic flights from Malé to the Marine Turtle Rescue Centre
+Return domestic flights from Malé to the facility where you will be volunteering

 Three meals per day